A Director at Washington Federal (WAFD) is Buying Shares

-Yesterday, a Director at Washington Federal (WAFD), Mark Tabbutt, bought shares of WAFD for $385.8K.
+Yesterday, a Director at Washington Federal (WAFD), Barbara Smith, bought shares of WAFD for $25.71K.

-Following this transaction Mark Tabbutt’s holding in the company was increased by 20.41% to a total of $2.31 million.
-Following Mark Tabbutt’s last WAFD Buy transaction on July 23, 2014, the stock climbed by 7.4%.
+Following Barbara Smith’s last WAFD Buy transaction on February 26, 2016, the stock climbed by 6.4%.
+This recent transaction increases Barbara Smith’s holding in the company by 3.75% to a total of $722K.

 See today’s analyst top recommended stocks >>

+The insider sentiment on Washington Federal has been positive according to 27 insider trades in the past three months.
+This sentiment is slightly higher than the average sentiment of company insiders in this sector.

-Mark Tabbutt’s trades have generated a 14.5% average return based on past transactions.
+Barbara Smith’s trades have generated a 3.3% average return based on past transactions.
 DailyInsider proprietary algorithm detects trades by the most influential insiders and selects attractive trading opportunities daily.
 To subscribe to the DailyInsider visit this page.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.